For the 2026 school year, there is 1 community college serving 11,575 students in Everett, Washington.

 There is 1 community colleges serving 11,575 students in Everett, WA.

-What is community college acceptance rate in Everett, WA?
+What is the community college acceptance rate in Everett, WA?

 The average community college acceptance rate in Washington is 82% (compared to national acceptance rates).

-How diverse are community college in Everett, WA?
+How diverse are community colleges in Everett, WA?

 Community colleges in Everett, WA have approximately 48% minority enrollment, with the majority being Hispanic.